team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # encodeImage index.js
 ## Imported Code Object

-encodeImage is a function that takes an image file path as a parameter and encodes the image file into a base64 string.
+encodeImage is a function that takes an image file path as a parameter and returns a base64 encoded string representation of the image data.

-It reads the image file from the given path using fs.readFileSync.
-The result is a Buffer containing the raw image bytes.
-This Buffer is then converted to a base64 string using Buffer.from() and toString('base64').
+It uses fs.readFileSync() to read the image file from the given path into a Buffer.
+This Buffer contains the raw binary image data.

+It then converts this Buffer to a base64 encoded string using Buffer.from(image).toString('base64').
+The base64 encoding converts the binary data to an ASCII string format.

-So in summary, it takes an image file path, reads the image bytes, and encodes the bytes into a base64 string which can be used to embed the image in places that support base64 encoded images.
+So in summary, encodeImage reads an image file and encodes the binary data to a base64 string which can be used to embed the image data into text formats.

 ### Code Type